ReduxFlakes/website/src/index.md

 I'm ReduxFlakes (or reduc for close friends), I'm a developer and designer from Portugal that focuses on privacy, simplicity, and performance.
 This is my personal website where I talk about various things from life, ongoing projects, musics, and resource & guides.
 [Learn more about me](/about)

-> Remember a personal site is never finished, so expect things not working or returing not found ;)
+> Remember, a personal site is never finished, so expect things not working or returning not found!

 ## Latest Post